Concurrency Testing in the Linux Kernel via eBPF: Design of

-\textbf{Partial Order Sampling} In Partial Order Sampling (POS), each thread has a random weight and the weight of the thread most recently executed is reset at each scheduling point, similar to RP.
-However, POS also reassigns the weight of any thread that has an event that \emph{interferes} with the most recent event of the previously scheduled task~\cite{yuan2018partial}.
-Here, interference can broadly be defined as accessing the same heap object, with at least one access being destructive (e.g., a \texttt{load} and \texttt{store} instruction accessing the same address).
-This small change allows POS to choose different orderings of the interfering events with equal probability (as both will have their weights reset).
-In particular, this makes POS the only \emph{semantically aware} concurrency testing algorithm implemented in \tool: the algorithm requires source code information to compute interference.
-As POS is a modification of RP, it can also suffer from starvation.
+\textbf{Partial Order Sampling.} In Partial Order Sampling (POS), each task is assigned a random weight, and the weight of the most recently executed task is reset at each scheduling point, similar to the RW policy.
+POS further re-assigns the weight of any task whose event interferes with the most recent event of the previously scheduled task~\cite{yuan2018partial}.
+Here, interference refers to accessing the same heap object, with at least one access being destructive (e.g., a \texttt{load} and \texttt{store} instruction accessing the same address).
+This adjustment enables POS to select different orderings of interfering events with equal probability.
+Consequently, POS is the only semantically aware concurrency testing algorithm in \tool, requiring source code information to compute interference.
+Similar to RP, POS can also suffer from starvation.

-\textbf{PCT} Probabilistic Concurrency Testing (PCT) \cite{PCT} is a well-known algorithm developed for concurrency testing that provides a lower bound on the probability of detecting \emph{low depth} concurrency bugs -- parameterized by $d$.
-It is an extremely \emph{unfair} algorithm: It only enforces $d-1$ context switches in an entire execution of thousands, or even millions of events, where $d$ is often recommended to be set as low as 3~\cite{thomson2016concurrency}.
+\textbf{PCT.} Probabilistic Concurrency Testing (PCT) \cite{PCT} is a well-known algorithm developed for concurrency testing that provides a lower bound on the probability of detecting \emph{low depth} concurrency bugs -- parameterized by $d$.
+It is an extremely \emph{unfair} algorithm: It only enforces $d-1$ context switches in an entire execution of thousands, or even millions of events, where $d$ is often recommended to be set as low as three~\cite{thomson2016concurrency}.
 In PCT, $d$ intervals are sampled uniformly from possible locations in the program execution.
-Threads are assigned static weights at the beginning of execution.
-At each of the $d$ intervals, the thread with the highest weight is de-prioritized, giving the second highest weighted thread primacy.
+Tasks are assigned static weights at the beginning of execution.
+At each of the $d$ intervals, the task with the highest weight is de-prioritized, giving the second highest weighted task primacy.
 To compute the interval sizes, PCT requires an estimate of the total number of events in a given execution, usually approximated by counting the events of a ``trial run''.